Environment: Journeys through a Changing World

 Does the media stigmatise people with mental health problems?

-In this programme, six people with psychiatric diagnoses, a journalist (Jonathan Freedland) and a psychiatric nurse attempt to overturn common prejudices.
+In this programme, six people with psychiatric diagnoses, plus a journalist (Jonathan Freedland) and a psychiatric nurse attempt to overturn common prejudices.
 The film is aimed at professionals teachers, health workers, police who might deal with people with mental health problems in the course of their work.

 Media Trust for DFES 2 x 13 minutes.